-Workers’ Compensation Attorneys in Birmingham
+Experienced Workers Compensation Attorneys in Birmingham, AL

-Accidents and injuries often happen at the workplace.
+Accidents and injuries often happen in the workplace.
 If you are suffering from a work-related injury, you are entitled to compensation from your employer for lost wages, medical bills, and permanent disability.
 The workers’ compensation system applies if you are injured on the job, even if you are unable to work or perform your prior duties.

-Our attorneys at Burge & Burge can help you determine the nature and severity of your injury, as well as how it interferes with your work.
+Our Alabama Workers Compensation Attorneys at Burge & Burge can help you determine the nature and severity of your injury, as well as how it interferes with your work.
 We then take that information to determine your eligibility for benefits.
 Sometimes these factors are disputed.
 Your employer may not agree with the degree to which your injury interferes with your work, or even the extent of the injury, which can result in your benefits being denied.
 Your employer or their insurer may also deny you on a technicality, which happens frequently because of the complex and confusing nature of the workers’ compensation process.

-Whether you are temporarily or permanently disabled, our workers’ compensation lawyers at Burge & Burge will work hard to help you secure the benefits you need.
+Whether you are temporarily or permanently disabled, our Workers Compensation Attorneys In Birmingham will work hard to help you secure the benefits you need.
 We have successfully represented workers suffering from injuries sustained in all types of work-related accidents.

 Some industries run a higher risk of these types of accidents.
 These include: